jonnagel/jobsearch/README.md

 The following python code is an attempt to separate the wheat from the chaff.

-The job data came from indeed, they have a very nice API that provides json results.
+The job data came from indeed, they have a nice
+API that provides json results.
 It's only a few lines of code to get this into a document database.